psam3210/.github/final.md

 Submit a link to your prototype Figma and to your notes from your user tests to your project Google Doc.

-**Due November 25**
+**Due November 20**

 ### Part 3: Code

+**You should begin this in parallel to Part 2.1.**

 Time to build your software!
-Using either HTML/CSS/JS, or a more robust library like Vue, turn your designs into code.
+Using either HTML/CSS/JS, or a more robust library like React, turn your designs into code.
 You should create a project repository to keep track of your code on GitHub and, if working with a partner, both have commits in your repository.
 Your final project should be hosted as a website on GitHub pages or somewhere else.

-You should begin this in parallel to Part 2.1.
 Submit a link to your GitHub repository and to your website URL in your project Google Doc.

-**Due December 9**
+**Due December 4**

 ### Final presentation